Sunday Worship Services

 Nursery (infant - Pre-K) generally operates year-round and is located on the 2nd floor of the Henry Building.
 The nursery is open from 8:45am through 12:30pm.

-For more information about children's Sunday School, email Rachael below.
+For more information about children's Sunday School, email us below.

 FaithWorks College Group

-FaithWorks meets Sunday mornings at 10:00 a.m. in the McGowan Student Center to ask spiritual questions and consider the Gospel.
+FaithWorks meets Monday evenings to ask spiritual questions and consider the Gospel.
 Participants include atheists, agnostics, Muslims, Christians, and those who are searching.
 Members may provide testimonies or hear from guest speakers.

 ALL are welcome!